qron/ongine/doc/options.md

 #### Description

-Define the wraps directory path of application.
+Defines the wraps directory path of application.

 If it is not defined, the directory location will be considered to be under views directory.